Ukraine crisis updates: What to know amid the fears of war

 WILL RUSSIAN GAS KEEP FLOWING?

-The German government spokesman says Russia remains a reliable natural gas supplier, but Berlin was preparing for all scenarios.
+Germany says Russia remains a reliable natural gas supplier, but is still preparing for all scenarios.

-Spokesman Steffen Hebestreit made the remark on Friday amid concerns that Russia might turn off natural gas supplies to Europe.
+Government spokesman Steffen Hebestreit made the remark on Friday amid concerns that Russia might cut natural gas supplies to Europe.

-“In our view the Russian gas supply contracts are being fulfilled everywhere so far and we strongly assume that this will remain the case and Russia will continue to be a reliable contractual partner,” Hebestreit said.
+“In our view the Russian gas supply contracts are being fulfilled everywhere so far and we strongly assume that this will remain the case,” Hebestreit said.

-“At the same time it’s clear that one needs to prepare for all eventualities, and this is what the German government is doing,” he added, declining to elaborate.
+“At the same time it’s clear that one needs to prepare for all eventualities, and this is what the German government is doing,” he added.

-The U.K.‘s National Cyber Security Centre is urging businesses to strengthen measures to protect computer networks amid the ongoing crisis in Ukraine.
+The U.K.‘s National Cyber Security Centre is urging businesses to strengthen computer network protection amid the Ukraine crisis.

-The center said Friday that it is investigating recent reports of “malicious cyber incidents” in Ukraine and that these attacks are similar to a pattern of Russian behavior seen during earlier conflicts.
+It said Friday it’s investigating recent reports of “malicious cyber incidents” in Ukraine and that these attacks are similar to a pattern of Russian behavior during earlier conflicts.

-While authorities aren’t aware of any specific threats against the U.K., the center is encouraging large organizations to bolster online defenses to protect computer networks against potential attacks.
+While authorities aren’t aware of any specific threats against the U.K., the center is encouraging large organizations to bolster online defenses.
 The center is part of GCHQ, Britain’s signals intelligence agency.

-“We are monitoring the situation closely and it is vital that organizations follow the guidance to ensure they are resilient,’’ said Paul Chichester, NCSC Director of Operations.
-“Over several years, we have observed a pattern of malicious Russian behavior in cyberspace.”
+Germany’s Foreign Ministry says it has denied a retired diplomat permission to work for a subsidiary of the Russian-owned gas pipeline operator.

+“An internal review concluded that the taking on of this role had to be denied, because it would have encroached on official interests,” a ministry spokesman said Friday.

-The chief executive of Italian bank UniCredit has decided not to pursue a possible takeover bid for Russian bank Otrkitie due to rising tensions over Ukraine.
+Meanwhile, Italian bank UniCredit also decided not to pursue a possible takeover bid for Russian bank Otrkitie due to Ukraine tensions.

 CEO Andrea Orcel said in a media call Friday that UniCredit had started due diligence on an offer, but “given the geopolitical environment, we decided to withdraw.”

-Orcel said the bank is “generally happy” and “committed” to its Russian operations, adding that they represent less than 5% of the bank’s equity activities, so of negligible risk.

-Orcel was on the list of attendees for a video conference earlier this week of Italian business leaders and Putin.
-The bank would not confirm if Orcel participated.

-Associated Press writers Vladimir Isachenkov in Moscow, Frank Jordans in Berlin, Colleen Barry in Milan and Danica Kirka in London contributed.
+Associated Press writers Vladimir Isachenkov in Moscow, Frank Jordans in Berlin, Colleen Barry in Milan, Danica Kirka in London, Nomaan Merchant in Washington and Lori Hinnant in Paris contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.